Wisyle/ccmd/README.md

 > Replace long, repetitive terminal syntax with short, intuitive commands.
 > Works on **Linux**, **Windows PowerShell**, and **WSL** — safe, rollback-ready, and open source.

+> **🔗 New in v1.1.2:** Command Chaining & Composability!
+Chain commands with `>>>`, enhanced security, and process management.

-> **🔐 New in v1.1.1:** Enterprise-grade security!
+> **🔐 v1.1.1:** Enterprise-grade security!
 Master password protection, command injection prevention, SSH key validation, and intelligent auto-locator.

 > **⚠️ Important:** CCMD is a powerful tool that sits between your shell and you.
 Like electricity or any powerful tool, **it can be dangerous if used wrongly**.
 Please read the [Security Disclaimer](SECURITY_DISCLAIMER.md) before using CCMD.
 Use carefully, cautiously, and responsibly.

-> **📌 Version Notice:** We **strongly recommend using v1.1.1 or later**.
-Older versions (v1.0.x, v1.1.0) lack critical security features and bug fixes.
+> **📌 Version Notice:** We **strongly recommend using v1.1.2 or later**.
+Older versions (v1.0.x, v1.1.0, v1.1.1) lack the latest security fixes and features.
 They will continue to work but are no longer supported with security updates.
 [Upgrade now](https://github.com/Wisyle/ccmd/releases/latest) — it's safe, fast, and backward compatible!

 ---